-Did you just find a download or a file on your computer that is digitally signed by SUPERAntiSpyware.com?
+Did you just stumble upon a file that is digitally signed by SUPERAntiSpyware.com?
 If so, please read on.

-You'll typically see SUPERAntiSpyware.com when running the file.
-The publisher name is displayed as the "Verified publisher" in the UAC dialog as the screencap shows:
+You'll typically see SUPERAntiSpyware.com when clicking to run the file.
+The publisher name is then displayed as the "Verified publisher" in the UAC dialog as the screenshot shows:

-You can view additional details from the SUPERAntiSpyware.com certificate with the following steps:
+You can view additional details from the SUPERAntiSpyware.com certificate with the following procedure:

-Here is a screenshot of a file that has been digitally signed by SUPERAntiSpyware.com:
+Here's a screenshot of a file signed by SUPERAntiSpyware.com:

-As you can see in the screenshot above, Windows reports that "This digital signature is OK".
-This implies that the file has been published by SUPERAntiSpyware.com and that the file has not been tampered with.
+As you can see in the screencap above, the Windows OS reports that "This digital signature is OK".
+This means that the file has been published by SUPERAntiSpyware.com and that the file has not been tampered with.

-If you click the View Certificate button shown in the screenshot above, you can examine all the details of the certificate, such as when it was issued, who issued the certificate, how long it is valid, and so on.
-You can also examine the address for SUPERAntiSpyware.com, such as the street name, city and country.
+If you click the View Certificate button shown in the screencap above, you can view all the details of the certificate, such as when it was issued, who issued the certificate, how long it is valid, etc. You can also view the address for SUPERAntiSpyware.com, such as the street name, city and country.

-These are the SUPERAntiSpyware.com files I have collected, thanks to the FreeFixer users.
+These are the SUPERAntiSpyware.com files I have gathered, thanks to the FreeFixer users.

-The FreeFixer tool treats files from SUPERAntiSpyware.com as safe, which means that the SUPERAntiSpyware.com files will appear with a green background and that there is no removal checkbox for the file.
+The FreeFixer tool treats files from SUPERAntiSpyware.com as trusted, which means that the SUPERAntiSpyware.com files will appear with a green background and that there's no removal checkbox for the file.
 However, as you can see in the scan results below, a few of the anti-virus scanners detects the SUPERAntiSpyware.com file(s).
-My guess is that those detections are false positives and that the files are safe.
+My guess is that those detections are incorrect and that the files are safe.
 It's unlikely that SUPERAntiSpyware.com would ship a malware file.

 |Detection Ratio||File Name|